nimeijian/planetscale-releases/vitess-external-db/README.md

 5. Start the vttablet that is to be associated with your mysqld:

-    This script establishes a `commerce` keyspace that matched a `commerce` mysqld instance, using the example of our [Tutorial](https://vitess.io/docs/tutorials/local/).
+    This script establishes a `commerce` keyspace that matches a `commerce` mysqld instance, using the example of our [Tutorial](https://vitess.io/docs/tutorials/local/).
     **IMPORTANT**: You can modify this script to match the naming of your *actual* database.

     `./vttablet-external-up.sh`